soferdani/Angular-Weather-App/README.md

 ## Questions
 - [ ] how to make the search area not present obj obj ?
-- [ ] make the types work
+- [ ] when i move to the fav tab is the current weather active the onDestroy method ?
-- [ ] how to fix the mobile support and items styles to be perfect